angusturner/angusturner.github.io/_posts/2017-10-30-pytorch-gaussian-mixture-model.markdown

 The basic EM algorithm has three steps:
 1. Randomly initialise the parameters of the component distributions.
 2. Estimate the probability of each data point under the component parameters.
-3. Recalculate the parameters based on the estimated assignment probabilities.
+3. Recalculate the parameters based on the estimated probabilities.
 Repeat Step 2.

 Convergence is reached when the total likelihood of the data under the model stops decreasing.